dotnet/docs/docs/azure/migration/appcat/visual-studio.md

 ---
-title: Use the Azure AppCAT tool with Visual Studio
+title: Use AppCAT for .NET with Visual Studio
-description: Learn how to assess .NET applications with Azure AppCAT to evaluate their readiness to migrate to Azure with Visual Studio. ms.topic: conceptual ms.date: 10/16/2023
+description: Learn how to assess .NET applications with AppCAT for .NET to evaluate their readiness to migrate to Azure with Visual Studio. ms.topic: conceptual ms.date: 10/16/2023
 author: codemillmatt